Areas of Interest

 - A concomitant line of research uses if-then plans or implementation intentions (Gollwitzer, 1999) to reduce the intention-behavior ‘gap’ and improve rates of performance of health behaviors (e.g., Martin, Sheeran et al., 2011).

 - A third line of research is concerned with providing crucial tests of health behavior theories.
 This work uses meta-analysis to assess how much change in health-related intentions and behavior accrues from interventions that change the key predictors specified by the theories, namely, risk perceptions, fear/worry, perceptions of severity, attitudes, social norms, and self-efficacy (e.g., Sheeran, Harris, & Epton, 2013; Webb & Sheeran, 2006).

 - Recent work has begun to examine nonconscious routes to action and the self-regulation of implicit influence (Gollwitzer, Sheeran et al., 2011; Rivis & Sheeran, 2013; Sheeran, Gollwitzer, & Bargh, 2013).

 - Our research on emotion regulation has developed and tested a taxonomy of strategies for managing unwanted feelings (Webb, Miles, & Sheeran, 2012) and explored the value of an action control perspective on emotion regulation (e.g., Varley et al., 2011; Webb et al., 2012).

-I hope to take on a graduate student in Fall 2022 and welcome applications from students of color, sexual minorities, students with disabilities, and other under-represented groups.
+I hope to take on a graduate student in Fall 2023 and welcome applications from members of under-represented groups.